Academic Honor Code

 Students are prohibited from leaving the campus during the school day EXCEPT during lunch.
 The exceptions are students who attend King Career Center, have pre-approved late arrival or early dismissal privilege, or who have pre-approved “on-the-job training.”
 Students who leave campus during class time or passing time, are subject to a truancy.
 Students who need to leave campus during the school day for any reason, must have PRIOR parent permission.
 This includes running errands for a class or teacher.
 Parents must contact the Attendance Office BEFORE the student leaves and a blue pass will be issued for each occurrence by the administration and/or its designee.

-Each student is expected to attend school clothed in a manner which is clean, not hazardous to the safety of self or others, and which does not distract from the required educational environment.
-Clothing worn by students that is, in the reasonable opinion of the school administration, inappropriate is forbidden.
+Each student is expected to attend school clothed in a manner that is clean, not hazardous to the safety of self or others, and which does not distract from the required educational environment.
+Clothing worn by students that are, in the reasonable opinion of the school administration, inappropriate is forbidden.
 The following are not permitted by the DHS Dress Code:

 - Bandanas or any item displaying bandana print pattern to include, but not limited to shirts, pants, shoes, etc.

-- Tops that are too low and bare shoulders are acceptable but undergarments sould not be showing.
+- Tops that are too low and bare shoulders are unacceptable and undergarments should not be showing.